-\begin{lem}[Equivalence of modal and ridge sets] Assume that $d=1$, fix any point $x$, and let $y \in M(x)$.
-Then provided that \begin{enumerate} \item $p_x(x,y)=0$, or \item $p_{xy}(x,y)=0$, \end{enumerate} it also holds that $y \in R(x)$. \end{lem} The proof is in the supplementary material \citep{Chen2015Modal_supp}.
-The lemma asserts that a conditional mode where the density is locally stationary, i.e., $p_x(x, y) = 0$, or the density is locally isotropic, i.e., $p_{xy}(x,y)=0$, is also a density ridge.
+The proof is in the supplementary material [\citet{Chen2015Modalsupp}].
+The lemma asserts that a conditional mode where the density is locally stationary, that is, $p_x(x, y) = 0$, or the density is locally isotropic, that is, $p_{xy}(x,y)=0$, is also a density ridge.
 More explicitly, the first condition states that saddle points and local maximums are both local modes and ridge points, and the second condition states that when modal manifolds moving along the $x$-axis, they are also density ridges.

-We compare modal regression, density ridges, and density modes in Figure \ref{Fig::comp}.
-Both the estimated density ridges and modal manifolds pass through the density modes, as predicted by Lemma~\ref{lem::MRDR}.
+We compare modal regression, density ridges, and density modes in Figure~\ref{Figcomp}.
+Both the estimated density ridges and modal manifolds pass through the density modes, as predicted by Lemma~\ref{lemMRDR}.
 Furthermore, at places in which the joint density is locally isotropic (i.e., spherical), the modal regression and density ridge components roughly coincide.

-From a general perspective, modal regression and density ridges are looking for different types of structures; modal regression examines the conditional structure of $Y|X$, and density ridges seek out the joint structure of $X,Y$.
-Typically, density ridge estimation is less stable than modal regression estimation because in the former, both the modes and the subspace of interest (the second eigenvector $v_2(x,y)$ of the local Hessian) must be estimated.
+From a general perspective, modal regression and density ridges are looking for different types of structures; modal regression examines the conditional structure of $Y\mid X$, and density ridges seek out the joint structure of $X,Y$.
+Typically, density ridge estimation is less stable than modal regression estimation because in the former, both the modes and the subspace of interest [the second eigenvector $v_2(x,y)$ of the local Hessian] must be estimated.